Find what works and do more of it!

 Chief Editor, Kvalitetsmagasinet

-” A huge THANK YOU for your incredibly energizing and positive talk!
+” A huge THANK YOU for your incredibly energizing and positive keynote!
 It completely blew me away!
 So professional, so sweet, such an amazing talk!
 Your wonderful charisma and your positive message really gave me a huge energy boost.
 THANK YOU!!!. “

 Owner, Soliv Hälsoföretaget

-” Thank you for an amazing talk and workshop, you lifted the entire team and helped us shift our focus, from getting stuck in the negative to start thinking about what works well.
+” Thank you for an amazing keynote and workshop, you lifted the entire team and helped us shift our focus, from getting stuck in the negative to start thinking about what works well.
 Already on the following Monday, some members of our staff started to share positive experiences.”

 Manager Område Varberg, Närsjukvården Halland

-” Many thanks for a great talk that gave lots of wisdom and insights to the audience!
+” Many thanks for a great speech that gave lots of wisdom and insights to the audience!
 Serious parts mixed with humour, delivered in such a masterful, light-hearted way.
 Focusing on the positive has definitely stuck with our entire team.
 A+ from us all!”